Our Ethos, Values and Christian narrative

 - Develop in each child curiosity and an enthusiasm to learn

-Our Implementation is achieved through our shared passion for consistently high standards of teaching and learning, through a rich and relevant curriculum.
+Our Implementation (Trust) is achieved through our shared passion for consistently high standards of teaching and learning, through a rich and relevant curriculum.
 In fruitful partnerships with families, partner agencies, the governing body, the diocese and the Trust we are committed to building learners' knowledge, skills, attitudes and self-esteem.
 We work with local and national leaders in education to evaluate our offer and creatively manage challenge/change.

-The Impact of our shared vision can be assessed through the outcomes for our pupils including those with additional needs or barriers to learning; the attitudes and behaviours of learners; a distinctive culture of curiosity and questioning; the recruitment and development of dedicated professionals and the contribution to our local community.
+The Impact (Achieve) of our shared vision can be assessed through the outcomes for our pupils including those with additional needs or barriers to learning; the attitudes and behaviours of learners; a distinctive culture of curiosity and questioning; the recruitment and development of dedicated professionals and the contribution to our local community.
 To use the Church of England's label our school is evidently and abundantly 'deeply Christian for the common good'.

 We believe in the strength of good home/school partnerships and are aware of the need to be sensitive to our community with its rich cultural diversity.
 We will always seek to value the individual, knowing that everyone in our community really does matter, nurturing strengths and talents and supporting in times of need, but always recognising the life we have been given and the opportunities we have to live in a full and abundant way.